What is aGPSS?

-You can here free of charge download a demo version (limited to 50 blocks and 500 transactions).Download Macintosh (OS X) demo version of aGPSS.
+You can here free of charge download a student version (limited to 150 blocks and 1500 transactions).Download Macintosh student version of aGPSS.

-There are several larger versions of aGPSS on sale, starting at the price of $40.00.
+There are two larger versions of aGPSS on sale, starting at the price of $90.00.
 You can read more information about this here.

 For the start of learning aGPSS we recommend the paper on The First Two Hours of Simulation Education.

 For continued studies of aGPSS, we recommend three aGPSS books.